-Applicants for admission to the three programs in English--Master of Arts (MA), Master of Science (MS), and Master of Fine Arts (MFA)--may apply for a departmental Teaching Assistantship.
+Applicants for admission to the three programs in English — the Master of Arts (MA), Master of Science (MS) and Master of Fine Arts (MFA) — may apply for a departmental Teaching Assistantship.

-Most GTAs in the MA and MFA programs will prepare to teach ENG 101--Academic Writing and Research in the First-Year Writing Program (FYWP).
-They assist ENG 101 faculty in the first year, participate in a one-week planning workshop the following summer, and teach their own sections in the second year.
+Most graduate T.A.s in the M.A. and MFA programs will prepare to teach ENG 101, Academic Writing and Research, in the First-Year Writing Program (FYWP).
+These T.A.s assist ENG 101 faculty in the first year, participate in a one-week planning workshop the following summer, and teach their own sections in the second year.
 If you have an assistantship in the FYWP, you’ll follow the sequence of activities outlined below.

-First year, Fall semester: Enroll in ENG 511--Composition Theory and Research*, in either the fall or spring semester of your first year.
+First year, Fall semester: Enroll in ENG 511, Composition Theory and Research,* in either the fall or spring semester of your first year.
 This course introduces prospective instructors to the theoretical and research scholarship that grounds current practices in writing pedagogy.
-Also in this first semester, you’ll participate in meetings with FYWP Associate Director Casie Fedukovich to prepare for the mentoring semester.
-You’ll also help plan and lead campus activities celebrating the National Day on Writing in October, under the leadership of the Associate Director.
+In this first semester, you’ll participate in meetings with FYWP Associate Director Casie Fedukovich to prepare for the mentoring semester.
+You’ll also help plan and lead campus activities celebrating the National Day on Writing in October, under the leadership of the associate director.